M.S. in Written Communication

 - Are a high school English teacher seeking to improve your teaching of writing

-- Are looking for flexible communication programs in the Chicago area
+- Are looking for a flexible communication program in the Chicago-land area

 Why NLU for a Written Communications Master's Degree?